dereknguyenio/microsoft-fabric-in-a-day/Instructions/Labs/03b-medallion-lakehouse-updated.md

       .execute()
     ```

-     Here you're using Delta Lake's merge operation to synchronize and update the factsales_gold table with new sales data (dffactSales_gold).
-The operation compares the order date, customer ID, and item ID between the existing data (silver table) and the new data (updates DataFrame), updating matching records and inserting new records as needed.
+     Here you're using Delta Lake's merge operation to synchronize and update the factsales_silver table with new sales data (dffactSales_silver).
+The operation compares the order date, customer ID, and item ID between the existing data (bronze table) and the new data (updates DataFrame), updating matching records and inserting new records as needed.

-You now have a curated, modeled **gold** layer that can be used for reporting and analysis.
+You now have a curated, modeled **silver** layer that can be used for reporting and analysis.

 ## Create a dataset

-In your workspace, you can now use the gold layer to create a report and analyze the data.
+In your workspace, you can now use the silver layer to create a report and analyze the data.
 You can access the dataset directly in your workspace to create relationships and measures for reporting.

 Note that you can't use the **default dataset** that is automatically created when you create a lakehouse.
-You must create a new dataset that includes the gold tables you created in this exercise, from the lakehouse explorer.
+You must create a new dataset that includes the silver tables you created in this exercise, from the lakehouse explorer.

 1. In your workspace, navigate to your **Sales** lakehouse.
 2. Select **New Power BI dataset** from the ribbon of the lakehouse explorer view.
-3. Select your transformed gold tables to include in your dataset and select **Confirm**.
+3. Select your transformed silver tables to include in your dataset and select **Confirm**.
-   - dimdate_gold
+   - dimdate_silver
-   - dimcustomer_gold
+   - dimcustomer_silver
-   - dimproduct_gold
+   - dimproduct_silver
-   - factsales_gold
+   - factsales_silver

     This will open the dataset in Fabric where you can create relationships and measures, as show here:

     ![Screenshot of a dataset in Fabric.](./Images/dataset-relationships.png)

 4. Rename your dataset so that it's easier to identify.
 Select the dataset name in the top left corner of the window.
-Rename the dataset to **Sales_Gold**.
+Rename the dataset to **Sales_silver**.

 From here, you or other members of your data team can create reports and dashboards based on the data in your lakehouse.
-These reports will be connected directly to the gold layer of your lakehouse, so they'll always reflect the latest data.
+These reports will be connected directly to the silver layer of your lakehouse, so they'll always reflect the latest data.

 ## Clean up resources